zabbix/zabbix/templates/cloud/gcp/README.md

 **IMPORTANT!!!**

+     Secret authorization token is defined as a plain text in host prototype settings by default due to Zabbix templates export/import limits: therefore, it is highly recommended to change the user macro `{$GCP.AUTH.TOKEN}` value type to `SECRET` for all host prototypes after the template `GCP by HTTP` import.

      All the instances/quotas/metrics discovered are related to particular GCP project.
      To monitor several GCP projects - create their corresponding service accounts/Zabbix hosts.